 Additionally, according to the NACAC, “In 2019, families with a modified adjusted gross income below $211,160 can claim full credit.”
 That means, if your family has earned more than that, you’re not eligible for the credit.

 To be sure that you understand this credit and your eligibility, please visit the IRS website and talk to your accountant.
-There are various things that have to be done prior to filing for and receiving the credit, so this is the time to seek the help of a professional.
+Various things have to be done before filing for and receiving the credit, so this is the time to seek the help of a professional.

 How Do People Pay for Domestic Adoption Cost?